openstack/puppet-manila/README.md

 **2.0.0**

 * Upstream is now part of stackfoge.
-* Nexenta, NFS, and SAN support added as manila volume drivers.
+* Nexenta, NFS, and SAN support added as manila share drivers.
 * Postgres support added.
 * The Apache Qpid and the RabbitMQ message brokers available as RPC backends.
 * Configurability of scheduler_driver.